morningred88/AWS/EC2_SysOps/EC2_SysOps_notes.md

 ### System status checks

+System status checks monitor AWS systems on which your instance runs.

+Examples of the problem with the underlying host:

 * Loss of network connectivity
 * Loss of system power
 * Software issue on the physical host